All Books

 by Daniel Von Bargen, Larry McMurtry

-An aging Captain Call hunts a ruthless young killer in a changing West.
+An aging Captain Woodrow Call hunts a ruthless young killer in a changing West.

 Key Takeaways

-• Even legends must confront the limitations of aging and mortality.
+• Even legends must confront their own mortality and obsolescence.

 Who Should Read